NourSaifYassine/CodeSnippetManager/README.md

 list: List all existing snippets with their relevant information.

-search <tag>: Search for snippets using a specific tag.
+search <tag>: Search for snippets using a specific tags.

-delete <id>: Delete a snippet by providing its ID.
+delete <id>: Delete a snippet by providing its tags.

-edit <id>: Edit a snippet by specifying its ID.
+edit <id>: Edit a snippet by specifying its tags.

 To run the code type in the following command: `node index.js <command>`